Frequently Asked Questions

 Dr. Daniel Wescott specializes in forensic anthropological methods, secular change, bone biomechanics, and bioarchaeology of the Great Plains and Historic Period of the United States

-Additionally, we have two physical anthropology faculty members that are integral to our program in forensic anthropology:
+Additionally, we have one physical anthropology faculty member that are integral to our program in forensic anthropology:

 Dr. Beth Erhart conducts research in Madagascar and specializes in primate behavior and ecology.